 - A. 1.
-The Contractor's Executive Director shall be responsible for the strategies and processes required to more formally establish the Contractor as a recovery community organization and center. - a.
+The Contractor's Executive Director shall be responsible for the strategies and processes required to assure that Sunrise Community for Recovery and Wellness, as a recovery community organization and center, is responsive to the needs of the community and its members who are seeking or in recovery. - a.
 The Executive Director shall provide primary oversight of the operation of its recovery community organization. - b.
 The Executive Director, through community listening sessions and input from the Contractor's Board members and Division staff, shall determine the types of services to be offered at the Contractor's recovery community organization. - c.
-The Executive Director shall develop a staffing plan, based upon results of the listening sessions that includes the utilization of volunteers and non-traditional hours of operation. - d.
-The Executive Director shall develop a sustainability plan.
+The Contractor will conduct outreach activities to promote the recovery community center and increase community utilization of the center and services provided. - d.
+The Contractor will maintain and/or enter into formal and informal partnerships and other collaborative relationships with community partners to address the needs of participants more comprehensively. - e.
+The Executive Director shall develop and maintain a staffing plan, based upon results of the listening sessions that include the utilization of volunteers and/or interns and nontraditional hours of operation.